PieroMastro/pieroMastro/README.md

 <br>

-- 🔭 I'm currently focusing on **developing my personal portfolio and honing my skills and knowledge in the process.**
+- 🔭 I’m currently working on **developing my personal portfolio and honing my skills and knowledge in the process.**

 - 💬 Ask me about **Bootstrap, JavaScript, React.JS, Python, HTML & CSS**